practicalli-johnny/jr0cket.github.io-hexo/source/_posts/staging-patches-with-git-for-cleaner-commits.md

 <!-- more -->

-You can use the git via the interactive mode, however its just as easy to use the `git add -p` .
-The `-p` option allows you to select what git calls _hunks_, lines git sees as a change within a file.
+You can use the git via the interactive mode `git add -i`, however its just as easy to use the command `git add --patch` or its short form `git add -p`.
+The `--patch` or `-p` option allows you to select what git calls _hunks_, lines git sees as a change within a file.
 A hunk may be a change to one line or changes across several lines grouped together.

     git add -p .